aayushsss1/WikiSpeaks/README.md

 kubectl create secret generic hf-token --from-literal=hf-token="$HF_TOKEN"
 ```

-Now deploy the the Llama 2 Chat model for text generation from HuggingFace by deploying the InferenceService resource on your cluster -
+Now deploy the the Llama 2 Chat model by deploying the InferenceService resource on your cluster -

 ```
 kubectl apply -f deployments/kserve-llama.yaml